Thr 160 Intro to Acting

 - Academic honesty and integrity is expected.
 Plagiarism or other cheating will result in a zero on the assignment and appropriate official steps will be taken as listed in university level materials.

 Please wear clothes in which you can exercise such as work-out clothes that aren’t excessively revealing.
-You will be spending time on the floor, moving around, doing warm-ups and improvisational acting that requires ease of movement.
-No dresses, no tight fitting clothes such as jeans.
+You will be spending time moving around, doing warm-ups and improvisational acting that requires ease of movement.
+No dresses or tight fitting clothes such as jeans.
 No flip flops, high heels, baseball caps, hats, sunglasses etc. If your hair blocks your face or line of vision, please bring something with which to secure it out of the way.

 You are expected to attend class and to be on time or you will miss out on important parts of our process.
 Participation is an integral part of the work being done in this class.
-Two absences are allowed.
-Those absences are to be used for sickness and/or emergency.
-If sick, email me or call my office phone and leave a message so class work that might be affected by the absence can be considered.
+Three absences are allowed.
+These absences are to be used for sickness and/or emergency.
+If you must miss class please email me so I can make adjustments for that day of class or notify your scene partner or group if they are expecting you.
 This should occur prior to class time.
-For each absence beyond the two allowed absences, the end of semester grade will be lowered one grade level for example: A student with a B+ for the semester who has had three absences will receive a final grade of B. (If there is a major medical reason for multiple absences a specific doctor’s note is required and the student should be contacting the Dean of Students regarding all classes affected.)
+For each absence beyond the three allowed absences, the end of semester grade will be lowered one grade level for example: a student with a B+ for the semester who has had four absences will receive a final grade of B, for five absences, a grade of B-, for six absences a C+ and so on… (If there is a major medical reason for multiple absences a specific doctor’s note is required and the student should be contacting the Dean of Students regarding all classes affected.)

--Papers will be graded on successful completion of criteria, grammar usage, spelling and paper writing skills.
-All papers must be word processed using black ink, contain consistent spacing-double spaced is preferred and a 10-12 point font.
+-Papers will be graded on original thought, successful completion of criteria, grammar usage, spelling and general paper writing skills.
+All papers must be word processed using black ink, contain consistent spacing-double spaced is preferred with a 10 or 12 point font.
 Back to back pages are acceptable in order to save paper.
 Papers need to be turned in on time which is at the beginning of class on the due date.
-Late papers will have 15 points deducted from them per day.
-(After class = a day)
+Late papers will have 10 points deducted from the total points earned per day late.
+(After class = one day late.)

 -Performance assignments must be performed on the due date – no make-ups allowed.

-USP Peer Mentor-As a part of this course you will have access to an upper-class student to help guide you on your Quest.
-The peer mentor will attend campus events with us, answer questions you have about UW Oshkosh if I am unable to answer them and help you with MAP-Works.
-Our mentor is Morgan James and you can reach him at firstname.lastname@example.org.
+USP Peer Mentor-As a part of this course you will have access to an upper-class student to help guide you on your “Quest.”
+The peer mentor will attend campus events with us, be a part of many class sessions, answer questions you have about UW Oshkosh if I am unable to answer them and help you with MAP-Works, D2L and ePortfolio.
+Our mentor is Gabriela Peterson and you can reach her at email@example.com.

 MAP-Works (Making Achievement Possible Works)

 MAP-Works is a survey that is all about you!
 To help you have a wonderful first-year of college, we need you to take this survey.
-You will receive an email from email@example.com inviting you to take the survey September 22-30 and again October 20-28.
+You will receive an email from firstname.lastname@example.org, inviting you to take the survey September 21-29 and as a check in October 19-27.
 Advisors, hall directors, instructors and many other people on campus will use this information to help you be successful and to provide you with what you need.
 You will receive a report with suggestions on how to achieve your goals; please review it.
-(Suggestion: Please bring your first MAP-Works survey report with you when you talk with me during the office hour chat that we will schedule.
+(Suggestion: Please bring your first MAP-Works survey report with you when you talk with me during the office chat that we will schedule.
 We can also talk about the second MAP-Works once it is complete.)

 Early Alert Grades: After the third week of class, you will receive a grade for your overall progress in this course and each of your first semester courses.
 This program is called, “Early Alert” and it provides you with an Early Grade Report from faculty.
 Early Grade Reports will indicate if you have academic performance or attendance issues.
 You will receive specific steps you can take and resources you can access to improve your performance in the class.
 It is common for students to be unaware of or over-estimate their academic performance so this will help you to realistically know how you are doing in the course.
 You will receive an email during the 5th week of classes.
 It is important to read the entire email carefully.
 (These Early Alert grades are not permanent and will not appear on your transcript.)

 ME!!
-I am here for you so don’t hesitate to ask me for help.
+I am here for you so ask me for help.
 If I don’t know, we will find the answer!

 Center for Academic Resources: The Center for Academic Resources (CAR) provides free, confidential tutoring for students in most undergraduate classes on campus.
 CAR is located in the Student Success Center, Suite 102.
 Check the Tutor List page on CAR’s website (www.uwosh.edu/car) for a list of tutors.
 If your course is not listed, click on a link to request one, stop by SSC 102 or call 424-2290.
 To schedule a tutoring session, simply email the tutor, let him/her know what class you are seeking assistance in, and schedule a time to meet.